argoitz/bitgune-backend-test/README.md

     cp .env.example .env

-If this is your first time deploying this environment and the database is empty, run this command to populate the database with the required tables and data.
+If this is your first time deploying this environment and the database is empty, run this command to populate the database with the required tables, relations and data.

     npm run seed